 However, I do understand that there are valid reasons why hikers continue to opt for shorter routes.
 If your reason is to minimize your days without shower, that’s not what I mean.
 Please don’t let your fear of being out in the wild for too long ruin your summit success chances.
 No one could possibly be more freaked about not showering for multiple days than I was.
 In hindsight, I not only survived nine days in the wild without any problems, but even enjoyed every single day.

 By valid reasons, I mean serious constraints on time or money.
 If you really need to cut it short, than Diamox might help you reach the summit.
 However, please make sure to familiarize yourself with all its side effects, as well as what it can and cannot do.
 If used incorrectly, it might do more harm than good.

 The above items are not meant to be exhaustive.
 Of course, make sure to bring any prescription drugs.
 Women might want to take contraceptive pills to prevent their menstrual cycle from coming due at a most inconvenient time.
 Operators also frequently recommend standard first aid kit components such as a gauze, alcohol wipes and adhesive tape for your medical kit when climbing Kilimanjaro.
 Finally, should you travel via an endemic country of yellow fever, you will need to obtain vaccination beforehand and show your vaccination certificate when entering Tanzania.

-For a complete printable, downloadable and fully editable gear and packing kit list, please click here.
+For a complete gear and packing kit list, please click here.